Alessandro Dari is Florentine Master of Goldsmith and Sculptor Arts.

 His personal experience nourishes and stimulates him in the creation of each work.
 The Master believes that the Goldsmith Art has not yet found the right consideration and full recognition at a global level, the reason is that the mass society has a point of view that is too hedonistic and on the other side poor in spirituality.

-of the Master
+and titles of the Master

 Master Dari is the first artist that combined anatomy and architecture with the contemporary world of jewelry.
 For this reason, and thanks to his skillful goldsmithing techniques, he has received several awards and has been consecrated numerous personal, e gli sono state consacrate numerose personali furthermore he took part in many international exhibitions.